KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/trust_in_god.md

 Not as an idea.
 Not as a belief.
 Not as a doctrine.
-But as a direct experience of the One who breathes you, lives you, carries you.
+But as a direct experience of the One who breathes you, lives you, carries you — in every cell, in every heartbeat, in every drop of water in your body.

 ## The Softest Knowledge